Note: This article is intended for all people who have vaginas, regardless of gender.

-Unfortunately, the media (read: pornography) represent male and female sexual response and orgasm as exactly the same, and they’re not.
+Unfortunately, the media (read: pornography) represent all sexual response and orgasm as exactly the same as cismale experiences, and they’re not.

-Women have three different documented types of orgasms, only one of which mimics what men experience.
+People with vaginas have three different documented types of orgasms, only one of which mimics the aforementioned experience.

-It’s a common misconception to think that your orgasm should look like your male partner’s.
+It’s a common misconception to think that your orgasm should look like what you see in porn.
 Rather, it should look like (and be appreciated for!) the way that it is.

 3. Multiple Orgasms.
 What’s the Deal?

-To reiterate some of what’s above, there are different kinds of female orgasm – one of which allows for the possibility of multiple orgasms.
+To reiterate some of what’s above, there are different kinds of vaginal orgasm – one of which allows for the possibility of multiple orgasms.
 But take a closer look at the diagram.

 The light blue graph is the one that represents the possibility for multiple orgasms, but note that the subsequent orgasms are represented by a dotted line, indicating that they’re not guaranteed.
 Rather, they’re possible.

-Because women, unlike men, don’t go through a refractory period after orgasm, it’s entirely possible for women to maintain their arousal and eventually achieve more than one orgasm.
+Because people with vaginas, unlike people with penises, don’t go through a refractory period after orgasm, it’s entirely possible for them to maintain their arousal and eventually achieve more than one orgasm.

-But this isn’t true for all women (after all, nothing is), and if after your orgasm, you experience a resolution and therefore are done, that’s perfectly normal and okay, too!
+But this isn’t true for everyone (after all, nothing is), and if after your orgasm, you experience a resolution and therefore are done, that’s perfectly normal and okay, too!

 Instead of trying to achieve a type of orgasm that your body may not be able or willing to produce, focus on the kind of orgasm that you do have – and enjoy it!

-Some research posits that the glands are part of the G-spot, and that that explains why some women, when experiencing G-spot orgasms, expel this fluid.
+Some research posits that the glands are part of the G-spot, and that that explains why some people, when experiencing G-spot orgasms, expel this fluid.

-However, not every woman can make female ejaculation happen.
-Every woman certainly secretes fluid from these glands during sexual activity (remember: when pressure is placed around the urethra or against the vaginal opening, this happens).
+However, not everyone can make this happen.
+Every person with a vagina certainly secretes fluid from these glands during sexual activity (remember: when pressure is placed around the urethra or against the vaginal opening, this happens).

-But not every woman has the capacity to expel so much fluid that it appears to be squirting out.
+But not all of them have the capacity to expel so much fluid that it appears to be squirting out.

 So is there anything wrong with you if you don’t or can’t squirt?
 No!